Antrikshy/solid-suggest/README.md

 solid-suggest is a UI component for SolidJS developers that renders a text input with dropdown suggestions.
 It can be used in scenarios such as search suggestions or results triggered by text input.

-It's a *super* simple library that doesn't have many batteries included.
+It's a *super* simple library without many batteries included.
 See following sections for what it can and can't do for you.

 **Because of its simplicity, I also expect it to be usable even without updates for years.**